Automated Testing vs. Manual Testing vs. Continuous Testing

 The main benefit of continuous testing is that despite quicker release schedules, your brand’s reputation and the user experience are protected.
 Releasing sub-standard software is a risk to a business’s bottom line.

 While automated testing dramatically improves upon the results of manual testing, continuous testing takes software testing to the ultimate finish line.
 A business that can implement continuous testing in a stable and scalable manner will enjoy the payoff of faster feedback, quick release turnaround, and high customer satisfaction and loyalty.

 Fast-Track Automation and Continuous Testing

 Automating the entire software delivery process from development, through software build, testing, release, and production monitoring is the goal of DevOps.
 An organization that implements continuous testing has the strongest chance of thriving in the future digital era.

 The journey from manual testing to fully-functional continuous testing takes intention, strategy, and time.
-Luckily there are modern solutions that help businesses accelerate their journey to automation and continuous testing.
+Luckily there are modern solutions that help businesses overcome testing challenges and accelerate their journey to automation and continuous testing.

 With the help of Perfecto’s cloud-based automated mobile and web application testing solution, you can empower your team with the tools needed to deliver better digital experiences.
 Try Perfecto for free today.